flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 Many recent work proposes KV-Cache compression techniques to reduce memory traffic.
 In light of this, FlashInfer optimize kernels for *Grouped-Query Attention*, *Fused-RoPE Attention* and *Quantized Attention* for efficient serving with compressed KV-Cache:
-- **Grouped Query Attention**: Grouped Query Attention uses a smaller number of heads for keys and values thus saving memory traffic.
+- **Grouped Query Attention**: [Grouped Query Attention](https://arxiv.org/abs/2305.13245) uses a smaller number of heads for keys and values thus saving memory traffic.
 The operational intensity of Grouped Query Attention grows from $O(1)$ to $O\left(\frac{H_{qo}}{H_{kv}}\right)$ where $H_{qo}$ is the number of heads for queries and $H_{kv}$ is the number of heads for keys and values.
 GPUs such as A100/H100 has low non-tensor cores performance, and thus traditional implementation of Grouped Query Attention is compute-bound.
 FlashInfer proposes to use prefill kernels (which utilizes Tensor Cores) for decode attention in GQA, and achieves up to 2-3x speedup compared to vLLM implementation.
-- **Fused-RoPE Attention**: RoPE (Rotary Positional Embeddings) has become a standard component of Transformers, most existing serving systems stores post-RoPE keys (the keys after applying rotary embeddings) in KV-Cache.
-However, some recent work such as StreamLLM will prune tokens in KV-Cache, and the position of tokens will change after pruning, thus the post-RoPE keys in KV-Cache will be meaningless.
+- **Fused-RoPE Attention**: [RoPE (Rotary Positional Embeddings)](https://arxiv.org/abs/2104.09864) has become a standard component of Transformers, most existing serving systems stores post-RoPE keys (the keys after applying rotary embeddings) in KV-Cache.
+However, some recent work such as [StreamingLLM](https://arxiv.org/abs/2309.17453) will prune tokens in KV-Cache, and the position of tokens will change after pruning, thus the post-RoPE keys in KV-Cache will be meaningless.
 In this case, FlashInfer proposes to save pre-RoPE keys in KV-Cache, and fuses RoPE into attention kernel.
 Experiments on various platform and settings show that FlashInfer's Fused-RoPE Attention kernel can apply RoPE on the fly with negligible overhead.
 - **Quantized Attention**: Another way to compress KV-Cache is through pruning, [FlexGen](https://arxiv.org/abs/2303.06865) and [Atom](https://arxiv.org/abs/2310.19102) show that it's possible to prune KV-Cache to 4-bit with negligible accuracy loss.
 FlashInfer implements low-precision attention kernels so that we can achieve nearly linear speedup to the compression ratio (~4x for 4bit, ~2x for 8bit).

 Some recent work such as [LightLLM](https://github.com/ModelTC/lightllm) and [sglang](https://github.com/sgl-project/sglang) uses a special form of PageAttention where page size equals one, for easy management of KV-Cache in complicated serving scenarios such as structured generation.
 FlashInfer optimizes PageAttention kernels by pre-fetching page indices in GPU shared memory, so that kernel performance is not affected by the number of pages.